Early Childhood Studies - A.S.

-- Enroll in a course of study offering 12 courses specific to Early Childhood Education along with general Liberal Arts courses leading to an Associate of Science Degree.
+- Enroll in a course of study offering 12 courses specific to Early Childhood Care and Education along with general Liberal Arts courses leading to an Associate of Science Degree.

-- Take part in professional development opportunities offered through seminars, workshops and our Annual Early Childhood Conference, held every fall on our campus.
+- Take part in professional development opportunities offered through seminars, workshops, and our full-day Annual Early Childhood Conference, held every fall on our campus.